 Depending on the circumstances, your attorney can have the motion hearing without the need for you to appear in court.
 Contact the criminal defense attorneys at Ticket Crushers to find out more about having a warrant recalled or quashed in your absence after a fail to appear for a court appearance or the failure to pay a fine.
 Different courts and judges have different procedures, so a criminal defense attorney can tell you the options available in your particular case.
 In almost all felony cases, your appearance will be required.

-The bench warrant in San Francisco, California, authorizes law enforcement officer to take you into custody, arrest you and bring you directly to court.
+The bench warrant in California, authorizes law enforcement officer to take you into custody, arrest you and bring you directly to court.
 After you are brought to court, the judge can either release you with a warning or incarcerate you.
 The action taken by the court in response to a bench warrant depends on the circumstances leading to the warrant being issued, your criminal record, and whether you are a flight risk.

 Warrants from a County Outside of San Francisco (Out-of-County Hold)